-These days, you need more than an impeccable resume, relevant experience, education, and skill set.
-In the employer’s eyes, it’s not all about what you do – it’s how you do it that ultimately matters.
+These days, you need more than just an impeccable resume, relevant experience, good education and strong skill set to land a quality job.
+In the eyes of a potential employer, it’s not all about what you can do – it’s about how you do it and whether you can be consistent that matters.

 Eagerness to learn

 Are you willing to take charge when the going gets tough?
-Employers love workers who can show leadership in order to achieve certain company goals.
-Leaders accept responsibility and accountability, and this is what potential employers are searching for.
+Employers love workers who can show leadership in order to achieve certain company goals, especially when they step up to the plate without being asked.
+A great leader accepts responsibility and accountability, and this makes you a valuable asset to any team.

 These days, multitasking is a crucial skill – both in our personal and professional lives.
 Although you might have one job title at work, you almost certainly have a multitude of different roles to fulfil.
 If you are a master juggler and can multitask like a boss, you are much more valuable to your organisation.

 No employer likes a worker who is regularly late to the party – it smacks of a lack of dependability and respect.
 If you can promise punctuality, then make sure you do whatever you need to to deliver on it.

 Whether it is with your co-workers, your bosses or your customers, the ability to effectively communicate simply cannot be overstated.
 There are a whole heap of communication skills beyond simply passing on information, including listening, writing, selling and negotiating, and these are just the tip of the iceberg.
 Poor communication leads to mixed messages, decreased productivity and a whole heap of avoidable stress, so do what it takes to get your skills up to scratch.